 An inspection by the troop soon ensued and before long, she had fully acclimatized to her new environment and became one of them.
 The animals’ eating habits and high-pitched cries were soon adopted as her own—including the art of climbing trees, although she slept in a tree trunk at lights out.

 Her acceptance was clear.
 One time, Grandpa, a monkey she’d named, helped cure a tummy ache by leading her to a river and signaling for her to drink until she threw up —an unmistakable sign that she was cared for.

 Following her rescue, Marina was traded as a sex slave where she served as a prostitute before ending up in England where she married her church organist husband, John, with whom she now resides in a Bradford suburb.
 While she can’t be sure of her actual birthdate, her guess is that she’s in her fifties.

-A history coloured with fantasy backed by a riveting reality, National Geographic has expressed interest in creating a documentary surrounding the Marina Chapman story.
+A history colored with fantasy backed by a riveting reality, National Geographic has expressed interest in creating a documentary surrounding the Marina Chapman story.
 Although shocking, experts suggest that monkeys are known to accept young humans into their fold.